muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

     Muldis_Content_Predicate`
 ```

-# GRAMMAR
+# COMMON QUALITIES OF THE GRAMMAR

-Each valid MUON artifact is an instance of a single MUON possrep.

 The syntax and intended interpretation of the grammar itself seen in this
 document should match that of the user-defined grammars feature of the Raku